hyperledger-archives/indy-sdk/README.md

      docker build --build-arg pool_ip=10.0.0.2 -f ci/indy-pool.dockerfile -t indy_pool .
      docker run -d --ip="10.0.0.2" --net=indy_pool_network indy_pool
      ```
- Note that for Windows and MacOS this approach have some issues.
+ Note that for Windows and MacOS this approach has some issues.
 Docker for these OS run in
  their virtual environment.
 First command creates network for container and host can't
  get access to that network because container placed on virtual machine.
 You must appropriate set up
  networking on your virtual environment.